Morita homotopy theory for $(\infty,1)$-categories and $\infty$-operads: Introduction

 In the non-additive setting, that is, for small categories, module categories are replaced by presheaf categories.
 Thus, two small categories $\mathcal{C}$ and $\mathcal{D}$ are Morita equivalent if the associated presheaf categories $\widehat{\mathcal{C}}$ and $\widehat{\mathcal{D}}$ are equivalent.
 It is a well-known result in category theory that, for a functor $ f\colon\mathcal{C}\to\mathcal{D}$ between small categories, the induced adjunction between the presheaf categories

 is an equivalence of categories if and only if $f$ is fully faithful and essentially surjective up to retracts; see for instance~\cite{EZ76}, \cite{BD86}.
 In this case, the functor $f$ is called a \emph{Morita equivalence}.
+It is clear that every equivalence of categories is a Morita equivalence, but the converse is not true in general.
+The difference is somehow measured by Cauchy completion.
+Every Morita equivalence between categories in which every idempotent splits is an equivalence of categories.

 This notion of Morita equivalence can be also extended to the enriched case, where the category of sets is replaced by a monoidal category $\mathcal{V}$, small categories are enriched over $\mathcal{V}$ and presheaf categories are replaced by categories of $\mathcal{V}$-enriched functors~\cite{Lin74}.

 From the homotopical point of view, it is a natural question to ask if Morita equivalences correspond to the weak equivalences of certain model structures, in the sense of Quillen, for the category of algebraic objects under consideration.
-Enriched Morita homotopy theory has been studied in several contexts.
-Dell'Ambrogio and Tabuada proved in \cite[Theorem 1.1]{dAT1} that if $R$ is a commutative ring, then there exists a model structure in the category of small $R$-categories whose weak equivalences are the Morita equivalences.
+The answer to this question has been studied in the literature in several contexts.
+Dell'Ambrogio and Tabuada proved in \cite[Theorem 1.1]{dAT1} that if $R$ is a commutative ring, then there exists a model structure on the category of small $R$-categories whose weak equivalences are the Morita equivalences.
 In another paper, they studied Morita homotopy theory of $C^*$-categories extending the classical notion of Morita equivalence and proved the existence of a Morita model structure on the category of small unital $C^*$-categories~\cite[Theorem 4.9]{dAT2}.

 Another relevant example is the case of DG-categories, that is, categories enriched over chain complexes.
 Motivated by the study of homological invariants of DG-categories, Tabuada proved in \cite[Th\' eor\`eme 5.3]{Tab05} that the category of small DG-categories admits a model structure whose weak equivalences are the DG\nobreakdash-functors that induce an equivalence between the corresponding derived categories, or equivalently, the functors that are locally quasi-isomorphisms and essentially surjective after taking the idempotent completion of the pretriangulated closure.